NotUgur/RaveHack/README.md

 - Class Name: Loader
 - Method Name: Unload

+#### THE LATEST VERSION WONT BE IN THIS SECTION, TO SEE LATEST VERSION CHANGELOGS, GO TO Changelogs.md FOLDER OR THE LATEST RELEASE'S DESCRIPTION.

 ## VERSION 1.1 KNOWN ISSUES
 - godmode doesnt protects you from bombs, tanks etc.